killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

     Why -120 and not -128?
     The BCF 2.2 spec reserves the 8 most-negative values of each integer type for sentinels.
-    Two are currently defined — "missing" and "end of vector" — and six are reserved for future use.
+    Two are currently defined ("missing" and "end of vector") and six are reserved for future use.
     So for `INT8`, -128 through -121 are off-limits,
     leaving `[-120, 127]` as the usable range.
+    (A great use-case for [niches]!)

+[niches]: https://deterministic.space/niche-int-types-in-rust.html "Niches for integer types in Rust"

-An early version of seqair had a bug where the type selection scanned all values including placeholders, and the missing-value sentinel was always `i32::MIN`.
+An early version of seqair had a bug where the type selection scanned all values including placeholders, and the missing-value sentinel was always set as `i32::MIN`.
 An array like `[1, 2, MISSING]` would correctly pick INT8 as the encoding (`1` and `2` fit), but then always emit `i32::MIN` as the sentinel,